 The animation in code representation is made of two parts.

-The first part works like that: when user makes a tap on the screen, the circle has to move to the opposite side until it is covered by the baffler.
-Then animation slightly slows down, the circle changes its appearance, goes up to final point and features bouncing.
+The first part works like that: when a user makes a tap on the screen, the circle has to move to the opposite side until it is covered by the baffler.
+Then animation slightly slows down, the circle changes its appearance, goes up to the final point and features bouncing.
 The baffler also shows the animated pulsing with the circle.
 The oscillations decay.

-The second variant takes place when user tries to move the circle manually, like pressing it and pulls to the needed side and then can release.
-While the user pulls the circle, it changes its position within acceptable range, up to maximum stretching of the baffler.
+The second variant takes place when a user tries to move the circle manually, like pressing it and pulls to the needed side and then can release.
+While the user pulls the circle, it changes its position within an acceptable range, up to maximum stretching of the baffler.
 The baffler stretches only to one side in that case.
 If the user releases the circle not taking him to the middle of the switcher, it gets back to its initial position and pulses.
 The baffler will just get back to the initial point.
 If the user takes the circle further than the middle of the switch, it goes to the opposite side, both the circle and baffler pulsing, and the circle changing its image.

 Animation of the circle movement doesn’t create any problems.
 This is the standard task which can be solved with UIView animation and CASpringAnimation.
 However, animation of the baffler is more challenging.

-In case when animation is done with Core Animation, setting the initial and final path, then the arc performance is unpredictable.
+In the case when animation is done with Core Animation, setting the initial and final path, then the arc performance is unpredictable.
 In addition, the form of animation can be inappropriate and the problems with color change can raise.

 In animation, the change should be done discretely.
 When should it be done?
 If you do it in advance, then the good point is when path is at its initial stage, which means it features the straight line in the middle of switch.
 So, you have to create an array with the set of paths and colors and place it into CAKeyframeAnimation.
 The approach gives the working outcome, still the code will look messy and illegible.
 Moreover, the circle will need to be moved manually for synchronization.